karmaniverous/serify-deserify/README.md

 ```

 `deserify` will attempt to deserify this object and your process will fail.
 In
-this case, simply add a unique, non-null `serifyKey` to your `options` object
+this case, simply add a non-null `serifyKey` of a serifiable primitive type
+(meaning a boolean, number, or string) to your `options` object and everything
-and everything will work again.
+will work again.